Tips of the Month

 October Tip: Don’t FALL Behind…Create Your Checklist Today!

 As we get older, it seems that the days, weeks, months and seasons fly by.
 For many, it feels like we are constantly shifting gears to keep up with the next season.
-It wasn’t too long ago that we were dealing with long stretches of above average summer temperatures without rain.
-Now temperatures are cooler by double digits and we are seeing more rainy days.

 Now that fall is upon us…how should we prepare?
 I find the best way to prepare for almost anything is creating a simple checklist made up of important activities.